stgeorgeshurstville/bulletin/index.md

 [comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
 [comment]: ----------------------------------------------------

-## Job: Knowing God Beyond Blessings
+## Job: Knowing God in the Language of Lament

-#### "[O sing to the Lord a new song, for he has done marvellous things.]
-The Lord has made known his victory, and he has revealed his vindication in sight of the nations.”
+#### "The Lord is my shepherd, I shall not want; the earth is full of the steadfast love of the Lord.
+By the word of the Lord the heavens were made, and all their host by the breath of his mouth.”
-#####  Psalm 98: 1- 2
+#####  Psalm 23: 1 and 33: 5-6

 ---